NOTE FROM THE PRINCIPAL’S DESK:

 Health & Safety First:

-- Should you require an alternate person to pick-up your child, please give a written letter to the office, stating the name of the person who is authorized to pick up.
+- Should you require an alternate person to pick-up your child, please submit request in writing via email or directly to the front office, stating the name of the person who is authorized to pick up.
 Please inform the person picking up the child that they must provide a valid form of identification with photo.
 A staff will ask for I.D. to properly identify this person as someone who is authorized to pick-up your child.

 - It is very important that you make contact with the teacher on duty when arriving or picking-up your child.
 This will help you better understand how your child’s day went and allow you time to ask any questions and/or voice any concerns you may have.

-- Please make sure to carefully review our Sick and Medication policies.
+- Please make sure to carefully review the new and updated Parent Handbook and our Sick and Medication policies.
 Our goal is to maintain a healthy environment for all our children and staff.
 We are asking you to abide by our sick policy as we will continue to enforce those policies with every enrolled student.
 Although their symptoms may not abide by the sick child policy, the school administration will determine when a child needs to go home according to their well being.
 On occasion, symptoms may be outside the parameter of our Sick Child Policy, at that time the school administration will contact you if we feel your child needs parental care.

 - With the exception of our infant population, children at Merryhill Preschool will be involved in physical fitness activities, both indoors and outdoors, as an important part of the curriculum.
 If a parent believes that his/her child is not well enough to participate, s/he will probably be more comfortable at home in more familiar surroundings.
 The school is not equipped to accommodate the needs of a sick child.
 Additionally, to prevent widespread flu in the school, we recommend that your child stay home from school if experiencing flu or cold symptoms.